 the Stomach (Yang)

-Given its responsibilities, the Spleen system governs over
+Given its responsibilities, the Earth system governs over the following areas:

 Production and quality of Blood